Crime prevention through environmental design: Strategies for the built environment

-CPTED strategies rely upon the ability to influence offender decisions that precede criminal acts.
+CPTED strategies rely on influencing offender decisions that precede criminal acts.
 Research into criminal behavior shows that the decision to offend or not to offend is more influenced by cues to the perceived risk of being caught than by cues to reward or ease of entry.
-Certainty of being caught is the main deterrence for criminals not the severity of the punishment so by raising the certainty of being captured, criminal actions will decrease.
-Consistent with this research, CPTED based strategies emphasise enhancing the perceived risk of detection and apprehension.
+The certainty of being caught is the central deterrence for criminals, not the severity of the punishment.
+By emphasizing a certainty of capture, criminal actions can be decreased.
+Consistent with this research, CPTED-based strategies enhance the perceived risk of detection and apprehension.

 Consistent with the widespread implementation of defensible space guidelines in the 1970s, most implementations of CPTED by 2004 were based solely upon the theory that the proper design and effective use of the built environment can reduce crime, reduce the fear of crime, and improve the quality of life.
-Built environment implementations of CPTED seek to dissuade offenders from committing crimes by manipulating the built environment in which those crimes proceed from or occur.
-The six main concepts according to Moffat are territoriality, surveillance, access control, image/maintenance, activity support and target hardening.
-Applying all of these strategies is key when trying to prevent crime in any neighborhood crime ridden or not.
+Built environment implementations of CPTED seek to dissuade offenders from committing crimes by manipulating the built environment in which those crimes occur.
+The six main concepts, according to Moffat, are territoriality, surveillance, access control, image/maintenance, activity support, and target hardening.
+Applying these strategies is crucial when trying to prevent crime in any neighborhood, whether crime-ridden or not.

 Natural surveillance and access control strategies limit the opportunity for crime.
 Territorial reinforcement promotes social control through a variety of measures.
-Image/maintenance and activity support provide the community with reassurance and the ability to inhibit crime by citizen activities.
-Target hardening strategies round up all of these techniques to resolve crime into one final step.
+Image/maintenance and activity support provide the community with reassurance and the ability to inhibit crime through citizen activities.
+Target hardening strategies work within CPTED, delaying entry sufficiently to ensure a certainty of capture in the criminal mind.

 Natural surveillance

-Natural surveillance increases the perceived risk of attempting deviant actions by improving visibility of potential offenders to the general public.
-Natural surveillance occurs by designing the placement of physical features, activities and people in such a way as to maximize visibility of the space and its users, fostering positive social interaction among legitimate users of private and public space.
-Potential offenders feel increased scrutiny, and thus inherently perceive an increase in risk.
+Natural surveillance increases the perceived risk of attempting deviant actions by improving the visibility of potential offenders to the general public.
+Natural surveillance occurs by designing the placement of physical features, activities, and people in such a way as to maximize the visibility of the space and its users, fostering positive social interaction among legitimate users of private and public space.
+Potential offenders feel increased scrutiny and thus inherently perceive an increase in risk.
 This perceived increase in risk extends to the perceived lack of viable and covert escape routes.